 Sensing the Emerging Growth Edge Symbolically

-Long before I understand the meaning and roots of my emotional discomfort, I can paint or draw my emotions as energy.
+Long before I understand the logical meaning of my emotional discomfort, I can paint or draw my emotions as energy.
 My emotions can describe what is moving through me in shape, line, colour and pattern.
-As I paint and draw, I simply listen within to what wants to emerge intuitively.
+As I paint and draw, I simply listen within to what wants to emerge.
 I invite myself to release my emotional energies by painting one colour and shape at a time until my mandala is complete.

-Watercolor is an ideal medium to invite creative flow.
+Watercolour is an ideal medium to invite creative flow.
 I like to draw and collage on my mandalas too.
-Emotions can be described through shape, line, sound, movement, color and pattern.
-I find it is helpful to paint a mandala with a mind that is empty of concepts prior to inner body focusing to help me center more deeply into what is coming forward for healing and recognition.
+Emotions can be described through shape, line, sound, movement, colour and pattern.
+I find it is helpful to paint a mandala with a mind that is empty of concepts prior to inner body focusing to help me center more deeply into what is coming forward for recognition and healing.
 Or, oppositely, I sometimes focus inside of my body first - listening for symbols in my written journal, and then paint my mandala afterwards.

 A Personal Example

-Because I love to delve deeply into the creative process, I am in the midst of a 365 mandala/inner body focusing process.
-I have completed a full year of mandalas before, and I have found them to be profoundly nurturing of my feminine nature.
+Because I love to delve deeply into the creative process, I have recently completed a 365 mandala/inner body focusing practice.
+I have completed a full year of mandalas before.
+I find them to be profoundly nurturing to create.

 Journal Focusing Process

 3. Sensing Into the Body: I'm noticing how this feels in my body now...
 I sense an inner body shift when I pay attention to my inner imagery.
 I feel a small sense of relief that I have paid attention to this feeling and I am able to breathe a little deeper in my chest...I take several deep breaths...and I breathe love into this dark space within.
-And as I do, I sense a loss or a grief that I cannot name.
+And, as I do, I sense a loss or grief that I cannot name.
 I will keep this grief company for a little while...and, when I do, my heart pain intensifies.
 I cry a little and I feel some relief.

 4. Staying in Contact with the Unclear Edge: I am sensing for what is unclear here...
 The dark spiral seems to live in my heart...so I go to the red fiery edge of my heartache and stay with it with loving presence.
 The burning then moves up the left side of my throat and into my mouth.
 I am sensing that I need to communicate something about my femininity.

 5. Holding Space for Something New to Come: I'm letting it know it can be the way it is for as long as it wants to be...
 After a period of quiet attention, unexpected words come to my mind.
 I hear, "Restful attention.
 Tenderness...Honour the colour pink."

 6. Whatever Feels Like "Fresh Air" is a Step, No Matter What it Looks Like: I am saying 'Yes' to what has come...
 In this case, I sense that my growth step is to draw a healing pink spiral mandala to represent my healed femininity.
 As I paint my mandala, something shifts inside and I feel lighter and freer.

-I like to focus in my journal prior to mandala making.
-It is interesting to note that had I drawn my mandala prior to my inner body focusing process, I would have likely created what I inwardly visioned in the beginning of my focusing journal process - a black spiral with raw red fire.
+I like to Focus in my journal prior to mandala making.
+It is interesting to note that had I drawn my mandala prior to my inner body focusing process, I would have likely created what I inwardly visioned at the beginning of my focusing journal process - a black spiral with raw red fire.

-Once my forward-movement step came through my journaling process, I was able to access this pink healing mandala image to meditate upon which feels so edifying for me to meditate on.
+Once my forward-movement step came through my Focusing process, I was able to access this pink healing mandala image to meditate upon which feels so edifying for me.